Mikeymoo5/html5-snake/README.md

 # html5-snake
-A basic game of snake made with HTML5, CSS, and Javascript Uses no external libraries - just pure HTML, CSS, and JS (eruda is used only for developement - i will remove it in the final production build.
+A basic game of snake made with HTML5, CSS, and Javascript Uses no external libraries - just pure HTML, CSS, and JS (eruda is used only for developement - i will remove it in the final version)